Hole Doughnuts in Asheville, North Carolina

 The business and the building are new creations, a young two years old.

 I wanted the space to feel like an extension of my home, so I spent as much time and energy creating the building itself as I did the doughnuts.
 The textures inside are mostly from worn woods and metal, the natural light is abundant, the ceilings are high and open, the space is intimate and cozy.
 I searched for the heart pine beadboard on the walls, the antique schoolhouse lights hanging from the ceiling, the leather topped diner barstools, antique tables and chairs, the front counter from an old general store.
 My parents sourced bar legs from New Orleans, deer horns from my cousin, architectural goodies from the deep south all of which have been found and given another life at Hole.
 Everything here, other than washing dishes is available for the customer to see.
 One half of the space is open kitchen, the other half is for customers to sit and relax for a spell.
 We roll and stretch doughnuts all morning long at the shaping table.
 Then the doughnuts rest for a second rise in glass-doored proofing cabinets facing the bar.
 Customers can watch their doughnuts expand into an irregularly shaped and craggy ring of bubbles as we fry and glaze them to order.
-We deliver them to you nearly too hot to eat immediately.
+We deliver them to almost too hot to eat immediately.

 The selection of flavors is a simple list, though the choice is not always easy.